 Your cake batter will look like this.
 Again, if you use regular sugar, you will not have this golden-colored cake batter.

-Step 5: Pour your batter into a greased 8x8 cake pan.
-I used coconut oil spray to prevent sticking.
-Spread out the batter and set the cake aside.
-It is time to make that thick crumbly topping :-).
+Step 5: Pour your batter into a prepared greased 8x8 cake pan.
+You can also cut parchment paper to fit the cake pan.
+Use a large spoon to spread the batter and set the cake aside.
+It is time to make that thick, crumbly topping :-).

-Step 6: Add the crumb topping ingredients to a bowl.
+Step 7: Add the crumb topping ingredients to a bowl.
 I did use refined organic sugar for this.
 You can use coconut sugar if you want to stick with unrefined sugars, but it will not melt and crumble quite the same.
+Whisk to blend the ingredients.

 Step 7: Spread the crumb topping over the cake batter.
-Now your cake is ready to bake.
-Bake at 350º F for 40-45 minutes until done.
+Bake the cake at 350º F for 35-45 minutes until done.
+The final baking time will vary depending on the size and depth of your cake pan.

 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.